outlier-org/onboarding/README.md

 * Use [Conventional Commits](https://www.conventionalcommits.org)
 * Do not mix feature changes (added functionality) with fixes (restored functionality), refactors (no change in functionality), or style changes (only whitespace or other cosmetic changes).
 * Do not modify a project's `.gitignore` to add files related to your editor or environment.
 Use your own [global .gitignore](https://stackoverflow.com/questions/7335420/global-git-ignore/22885996#22885996) for that instead.

+## Workflow

+We use Zenhub to manage our workflow.
+Each task is represented by an issue.
+As tasks near completion it moves from "Backlog" to "In Progress" to "Needs Review" to "Ready to Deploy".

+Backlog: This is where you will choose from issues to work on.
+Once you have selected one, move it to "In Progress" In Progress: While you are working on an issue, it should stay in this column.
+Once you are finished and satisfied with your work, move it to "Needs Review"
+Needs Review: Each day you should be looking at this column for PRs to review.
+This column will list all issues that are complete and are waiting on review before they can be ready for deploy.
+Once a PR has been successfully reviewed and is ready to be deployed to production, it should be moved to "Ready To Deploy"
+Ready To Deploy: After an issue is finished and has been reviewed and approved by a teammate, it will moved to this column.
+After it has been deployed, it will be moved to the "Live" column.